contactmrshalin/qaf/pages/reporting/qaf_reporting.md

 ##  Test Case Tabs

-There are four tabs are available which helps for identifying l for trace log and analysis error of steps.
+There are four tabs available provides detailed steps, timimings, command log and error of steps.

 * **Check Points**({% include inline_image.html file="checkpoints_bullet.png" alt="Test Case Execution Report " %}) :- It Shows executed  steps and sub steps as checkpoints.
 Sub checkpoints will be displayed in collapse mode.